allan2327/nimbble-dev/README.md

 3. type: vagrant up
   * This will download the image if it is the first time it is ran.
   * After the image is loaded it will provision the commands on bootstrap.sh
-  * Could take some time the first time.
+  * Could take some time the first time, the last step specially when the requirements are installed with pip.
 4. To ssh into your dev environment type: vagrant ssh
 5. Type: cd /nimbble-dev
 6. Activate virtual env.